gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

 For *ordered* datasets: building clusters of components
 -------------------------------------------------------

+The following two steps are reiterated for each model being searched.

-1. The search starts first with the hits filtering to only keep the **hits that are listed in a given model** (mandatory, accessory, neutral, forbidden, exchangeable).
+1. The search starts with the filtering of hits to only keep the **hits that are listed in the model** (mandatory, accessory, neutral, forbidden, exchangeable).

 2. MacSyFinder searches for sets of contiguous hits to build **clusters**, following the